dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

   configuration settings are to be overridden), use the **custom_roc_diagram.yaml** config file.

 *  Enter the following command:

   .. code-block:: ini

     python $METPLOTPY_SOURCE/METplotpy/metplotpy/plots/roc_diagram/roc_diagram.py $WORKING_DIR/custom_roc_diagram.yaml

   In this example, this custom config file changes the title and axis labels.
+The caption magnification, caption weight, and title offset values were modified.
+The user will need to experiment with these values to achieve the desired appearance.

   .. image:: roc_diagram_custom.png